 Blend until everything is finely pureed.

 Use a funnel to pour the mixture into a storage container.
-If storing long term, pour the sofrito into small 2 – 3oz. bathroom cups or ice cube trays and freeze the sofrito.
-Then just pull out a cup/cube whenever you need it for a recipe.
+If storing long term, pour the sofrito into ice cube trays and freeze the sofrito.
+Then just pull out a cube whenever you need it for a recipe.

 Use a few tablespoons in your next rice, beans, stew or soup recipe!
 Or try some of these recipes from Delish D’Lites, all featuring sofrito.